-Ever since playing The Secret of Monkey Island as a kid and realising that stories can come alive through pixels, I’ve loved adventure games in all their forms.
-There’s nothing quite like having a lazy afternoon with nothing else to do except put on a video game, get lost in a narrative and overcome a few challenging puzzles.
+Ever since playing The Secret of Monkey Island and realising that stories can come alive through pixels, I’ve loved adventure games.
+There’s nothing like having a lazy afternoon with nothing else to do except put on a video game, get lost in a narrative and overcome a few challenging puzzles.
 Throw in a couple of bars of chocolate for good measure and I’m a very happy gamer.

 I’d therefore like to thank the awesome TriformTrinity for nominating Later Levels for the Sunshine Blogger award last month and giving me the opportunity to talk about some of my favourite adventures.
 His question ‘being in the mood for good old classic games, what would you recommend me?’ has given me the chance to reminiscence about the following classic titles, and hopefully they’ll inspire you to get your point-and-click on.

 1993: Simon the Sorcerer

 Although Guybrush Threepwood will always be my first true love, Simon the Sorcerer was the next adventure-game-hero to really capture my heart after I’d started on the Monkey Island titles.
 Our parents used to take my younger brother and I to a local market on the weekends so we could spend our pocket-money at the video game stall; and it was here that I first same across the boy-wonder in the purple robe.

 The thing I liked most about the protagonist was his dry sense of humour and sarcasm: he’d say things to grown-ups and enemies alike that I’d never dream of saying, and get away with it too.
 I think one day I’ll have to introduce my stepson Ethan to the series and play through the games with him.
 I can already see his eyes opening wide at some of the Simon’s comments, before hiding a cheeky laugh behind his hand.